Deppicor/Traffic-VQA/README.md

 *   **Question:** "If the red car continues at its current speed, will it likely need to brake for the pedestrian crossing the street in the thermal view?"
 *   **Answer:** "Yes, the pedestrian is not clearly visible in the optical view due to poor lighting, but the thermal signature indicates their presence and trajectory, suggesting the car will need to brake."

-(Add more details about dataset splits - train/val/test, number of images, QAs, etc. if you wish)
+(Add more details about dataset splits - train/val/test, number of images, QAs, etc. if you wish)-->

 ## 🚀 Getting Started